keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 Nondeterminism is not defined by mere disk IO and external state.
 Some operations may produce an unknown number of results relative to their input.
 A simple example is a function `toBits: Int => [Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input value.
 Being coupled with IO, database queries exhibit nondeterminism in the number of rows they return, and in what sort and cardinality the rows have.

-Nondeterminisim makes programs complex.
-Consider for a moment: nondeterminism is complex, but side effects are what allpw our programs to be useful in the real world.
+Nondeterminism makes programs complex.
+Consider for a moment: nondeterminism is complex, but side effects are what allow our programs to be useful in the real world.
 How might complexity in programs be reduced if they must also be nondeterministic?

 ### Modeling complexity